aleksati/dataset-sonification-with-web-audio/README.md

 ## Intro

+Welcome to this workshop in creative data visualization and sonification!
+The term `Sonification` refers to the use of non-speech audio to convey information or perceptualize data.
+In this workshop, we will learn how to use sonification and dynamic images to display multidimensional data in a web browser.
+We will explore these concepts in a creative way while still preserving coherence with the data bring rendered.
+Also, as a bonus, we will show you how to embed these works into your own personal UiO page.

-Learn how to display multidimensional data using dynamic images and sound in the browser.
-In collaboration with the Digital Scholarship Days at the University of Oslo.
+For location and additional information, visit the [official event page](https://www.ub.uio.no/english/courses-events/events/all-libraries/2023/digital-scholarship-days/data-visualization.html).
+The workshop is in collaboration with the Digital Scholarship Days at the University of Oslo.

 <div align="left">
  <img src="/img/dsc-days.png" width=600>
 </div>
 </br>

-We will explore the use of visuals and sound in a creative way while still preserving coherence with the data bring rendered.
-Sonification refers to the use of non-speech audio to convey information or perceptualize data.
-Using the browser as a display tool drastically simplifies dissemination with peers and communication with the general public.
-As a bonus, we will show you how to embed this in your UiO personal page.

-For location and additional information, visit the [official event page](https://www.ub.uio.no/english/courses-events/events/all-libraries/2023/digital-scholarship-days/data-visualization.html).

 ## Learning outcomes